sathishk-dev/image-forgery-detection/README.md

 # Image Forgery Detection

-A deep learning-based image forgery detection system using the DPMSN model, implemented with Flask for a web-based interface.
+A deep learning-based image forgery detection system using the RGB + LAB(ELA) model, implemented with Flask for a web-based interface.

 ## Project Structure
 ```